Elasticity Detection: A Building Block for Internet Congestion Control

-Our pulses are designed to produce an observable pattern in the FFT when the cross traffic is elastic.
-Using asymmetric sinusoidal pulses creates extra harmonics at multiples of the pulse frequency $f_p$.
-However, these harmonics do not affect the elasticity metric in Eq.~\eqref{eq:elasticity}, which only considers the FFT in the frequency band $[f_p, 2f_p)$.
+Our pulses produce an observable pattern in the FFT when the cross traffic is elastic.
+Using asymmetric sinusoidal pulses creates harmonics at multiples of the pulse frequency $f_p$.
+However, these harmonics do not affect $\eta$ (see Eq.~\eqref{eq:elasticity}), which only uses the FFT in the frequency band $[f_p, 2f_p)$.